tansionline/movie-app/README.md

 Update: I met the team lead and HR.
 They said they would come back to me :octocat:

+Update: They found a better profile.
+I didn't get the job :alien:

 # Demo

 You can access demo page [here](https://movie-blue.vercel.app/)